-- Development consent under the Environmental Planning and Assessment Act 1979 has typically been required for footway dining areas associated with small bars or pubs.

-- However, in December 2020, the NSW
+- Development consent under the Environmental Planning and Assessment Act 1979 has typically been required for footway dining areas associated with small bars or pubs. - However, in October 2021, the NSW Government implemented permanent amendments to the Codes SEPP to allow existing small bars and pubs across NSW to undertake outdoor dining as exempt development, in line with existing exemptions for food and drink premises such as cafes, restaurants and other appropriate venues.

-Government implemented temporary

-amendments to the Codes SEPP to allow

-existing small bars and pubs across

-NSW to undertake outdoor dining as

-exempt development, in line with existing

-exemptions for food and drink premises

-such as cafes, restaurants and other

-appropriate venues.

-- This means that existing cafes, restaurants, pubs and small bars will not have to submit a development application to council for outdoor dining.
-Instead they are only required to apply to council for an outdoor
+• This means that existing cafes, restaurants, pubs and small bars will not have to submit a development application to council for outdoor dining.
+Instead they are only required to apply to council for an outdoor dining permit to use the footpath or public space and have their liquor licence boundaries changed (if applicable).